-In machine learning all those parameters are called as hyperparameter, which are explicitly defined by the user to improve the learning of a model.
-Unlike those parameters that are obtained from the data without being explicitly programmed, these hyperparameter are classified into two forms, first is Hyperparameter optimization which involves (Learning Rate, Batch Size and Number of Epochs) and second Hyperparameter for specific models i.e. (Number of Hidden units, Number layers, etc.)
+In machine learning, all those parameters are called a hyperparameter, which is explicitly defined by the user to improve the learning of a model.
+Unlike those parameters that are obtained from the data without being explicitly programmed, these hyperparameters are classified into two forms, first is Hyperparameter optimization which involves (Learning Rate, Batch Size and Number of Epochs) and second Hyperparameter for specific models i.e. (Number of Hidden Units, Number Layers, etc.)

 What is Hyperparameter Machine Learning?

 For most of the frameworks in machine learning, Hyperparameters do not have a rigorous definition.
-These Hyperparameters govern the underlying system of a model that guides the primary (modal) parameters of the model.
-Let us try to understand the Hyperparameters with the following Example.
+These Hyperparameters govern the underlying system of a model that guides the primary (model) parameters of the model.

 - That is why tuning violin can really assist one in the process of learning the violin.
 In the same way, hyperparameter is a kind of tuning for the Machine Learning model so as to give the right direction.